subsquid-labs/squid-evm-template/README.md

-# EVM squid template (FireSquid edition)
+# Minimal Ethereum mainnet squid

-This is a FireSquid version of the sample [squid](https://subsquid.io) showcasing EVM log indexing for substrate chains with a Frontier EVM pallete, like Astar or Moonbeam.
-This template indexes [Moonsama](https://moonsama.com/) token transfers over the [Moonriver network](https://moonbeam.network/networks/moonriver/) and serves them via graphql API.
+This is a minimal runnable template of a squid run against an Ethereum mainnet.
+It does not index any data.
+To index Ethereum transaction and event data, modify `src/processor.ts` and subscribe to EVM logs and transactions.

+For a step-by-step migration guide from TheGraph, see [the dedicated docs page](https://docs.subsquid.io/migrate/migrate-subgraph/).

+For full details on how to transform the data and serve with a GraphQL API, consult [the docs](https://docs.subsquid.io).

 ## Quickstart